Content metrics for content marketing and journalism

 Page speed

-The time it takes a specific page to load.
-The easiest way to test this is to submit the URL into PageSpeed Insights, Pingdom Website Speed Test, and GTmetrix.
+The time it takes a page to load.
+Slow pages lose readers before they've read a word.
+Test with PageSpeed Insights, Pingdom Website Speed Test, or GTmetrix.

 Pages read per visit